Thursday, April 30, 2009

 Still cute after all these years.

 You can't tell it from these photos but the restaurant was packed!
-The table of bikers behind Steve had just left when I snapped this.
+The table of bikers behind Hubby had just left when I snapped this.
 It's hard to tell there's an economic downturn in our area.
 Everywhere we go, places are full of people, which, of course, is a good thing.
 It's always so sad to hear of a business failing and people losing their jobs.

 I try to always check the bike over before hopping back on it.